 In Kyoto, Japan, I ran along the Kamo River and I was able to see clearly from the recorded routes that I was running on the pavement versus a Forerunner 945 which didn’t bring its ‘A’ game that day and had me “running” on the river.

-Also, this comparison is visual, once off, and should be used as a source of comparison at best, and not your only source of comparison.
-I have seen bad tracks from the Suunto 5 as well but generally, I like what I’m seeing with this watch’s GNSS performance.
+Also, this comparison is visual and should be used as one source of comparison at best, and not your only source of comparison.
+I have seen bad tracks from the Suunto 5 as well but it is rare.

 To test the Suunto 5’s wrist heart rate monitoring accuracy, I’d compare the recorded heart rate measurements versus that of a chest strap HR monitor; the Polar H10.
 The two HR results would then be plotted over time, on a single graph, for ease of visual comparison.